BetterMoneyLabs/chaincash/docs/miw.md

 There is huge need for unfreezeable, stable-priced cash with known security guarantees but also simple.
 We present Magic Internet Gold Wallet - ChainCash-based wallet with on-chain and offchain payments,

+It will have further sections in the UI :

 Current status
 --------------